Unboxed-Software/solana-course/content/required-memo.md

 Now that we’ve added the functionality for `token-helper`, we can create two variables for the token accounts.
 When we use the `createTokenWithMemoExtension` function we created, it explicitly adds the instructions to add required memos to the token account.
 This helper will create an associated token account which by default includes required memo when transferring.

-Back in `index.ts` underneath the mint variable, create 2 token accounts.
+Back in `index.ts` underneath the `mint` variable, create 2 token accounts.
 One for `ourTokenAccountKeypair` and one for `otherTokenAccountKeypair`.
 We then mint 1000 tokens to `ourTokenAccountKeypair`:

 ```
+// CREATE TOKENS
 await createTokenWithMemoExtension(
   connection,
   payer,